Existence and Distributional Chaos of Points that are Recurrent but Not Banach Recurrent: Abstract

-It is well-known that recurrence is typical from the probabilistic perspective in the study of dynamical systems by Poincar\(\acute{e}\) recurrence theorem.
-According to the 'recurrent frequency' (i.e., the probability of finding the orbit of an initial point entering in its neighborhood), many different levels of recurrent points are found such as periodic points, almost periodic points, weakly almost periodic points, quasi-weakly almost periodic points and Banach recurrent points.
-From the probabilistic perspective, recurrent points between Banach recurrence and genreal recurrence carry totally zero measure naturally.
-In strong contrast, in this paper we will not only show the existence on six refined levels of recurrent points between Banach recurrence and general recurrence but also show that these levels carry a strong topological complexity.
-On one hand, each new level of recurrent points is dense in the whole space.
-On the other hand, from the perspective of distributional chaos, we will prove that these levels all contain uncountable DC1-scrambled subsets.
-These six recurrent levels of asymptotic behavior are discovered firstly in the liturature of dynamical systems.
+{\bf{English Abstract}} According to the recurrent frequency, many levels of recurrent points are found such as periodic points, almost periodic points, weakly almost periodic points, quasi-weakly almost periodic points and Banach recurrent points.
+In this paper, we consider symbolic dynamics and show the existence of six refined levels between Banach recurrence and general recurrence.
+Despite the fact that these refined levels are all null-measure under any invariant measure, we further show they carry strong topological complexity.
+Each refined level of recurrent points is dense in the whole space and contains an uncountable distributionally chaotic subset.
+For a wide range of dynamical systems such as expansive systems with the shadowing property, we also show the distributional chaos of the points that are recurrent but not Banach recurrent.